Planet Press overview

 If you are an educator these press releases can be used in the classroom to aid teaching about current subjects such as climate change or earthquakes and tsunamis, to make lessons more interesting and relevant by taking into account modern science and developments.
 Use Planet Press releases in conjunction with other educational resources we have on offer through our educational database.

-Planet Press is licenced under a Creative Commons Attribution-NonCommercial 4.0 International License, with some commercial uses allowed (e.g. textbooks or other educational uses).
+Planet Press is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, with some commercial uses allowed (e.g. textbooks or other educational uses).
 Email firstname.lastname@example.org for more information.
 The texts can be used free of charge by teachers in their classrooms, by parents, and educators and can be distributed freely for any educational purpose.
 Credit: European Geosciences Union (EGU).

 Space Scoop by UNAWE